 Ability To: Learn and interpret District regulations, policies and procedures.
 Observe accurately and remember faces, numbers, incidents and places.
 Use and care for firearms.
 Prepare accurate and grammatically correct written reports.
 Understand and carry out oral and written directions.
 Meet the physical requirements established by the Department.
 Work independently and without immediate supervision.
 Establish and maintain cooperative working relationships with those contacted in the course of work.
 Demonstrate understanding of, sensitivity to, and respect for the diverse academic, socio-economic, race, ethnicity, gender identity, sexual orientation, age, mental or physical disability, and religious background of all students, faculty and staff, and with all individuals encountered in the performance of required duties.

-Special Instructions: The Contra Costa Community College District, Police Department is looking for qualified candidates that are dedicated to providing professional law enforcement services in a unique College environment.
+Special Instructions: The Contra Costa Community College District, Police Department is looking for qualified candidates that provide professional law enforcement services in a unique College environment.
 The Department’s employees take pride in their work and in the community they serve.
 The Police Department is dedicated to a community-oriented policing philosophy.

 Do you wonder about the benefits of policing in a college setting vs. a city agency?
 Let us tell what sets us apart from other police agencies…

 - Employees enjoy favorable shift hours in a community college environment.
-Police Service Officers are not routinely required to work overnight shifts like you would for city agency. – Police Service Officers receive more holiday time- off than most city agencies would allow. – When policing on a college campus, you have an opportunity to get to know the students, staff, faculty and community you serve.
-You get the opportunity to be involved in a positive environment. – The district offers a tuition reimbursement program for professional growth. – You will find greater work/life balance which will contribute to your overall mental state and wellness. – You will enjoy the opportunity to help transform lives of our college students.
+Police Service Officers are not routinely required to work overnight shifts like you would for city agency. – Police Service Officers receive more holiday time- off than most city agencies would allow. – When policing on a college campus, you have an opportunity to get to know the students, staff, faculty, and community you serve.
+You get the opportunity to be involved in a positive environment. – The district offers a tuition reimbursement program for professional growth. – You will find greater work/life balance which will contribute to your overall mental state and wellness. – You will enjoy the opportunity to help transform lives of our college students.– Current academy cadet applications will be accepted.
 We need Police Service Officers to help with contributing positively to our community!
 Please apply for consideration!

-Note: New employees will be placed at the first step which is $5,195 per month.
+Job finalists must pass a comprehensive background investigation which includes a credit history, driving record, criminal activity, military and employment records, and character references (in accordance with the minimum standards for employment issues by the California POST Commission) Note: New employees will be placed at the first step which is $83,376 per year, second step $86,545 per year or third step at $89,227 per year (depending upon experience).
 Based on current salary placement guidelines, all step increases for which an employee becomes eligible shall take place on July 1st of each fiscal year.
-These increases will occur, on an annual basis, until the maximum step of $6,328 per month is reached on the salary schedule.
+These increases will occur, on annual basis, until the maximum step of $100,292 per year is reached on the salary schedule.